DakotaLMartinez/rails-devise-jwt-template/README.md

 # Rails Devise JWT Tutorial

-Thanks to [this tutorial on Tech Compose](https://www.techcompose.com/rails-6-api-fast_jsonapi-gem-with-devise-and-jwt-authentication/) and the [devise](https://github.com/heartcombo/devise) and [devise-jwt](https://github.com/waiting-for-dev/devise-jwt) gems.
+Thanks to [this tutorial on Tech Compose](https://www.techcompose.com/rails-6-api-jsonapi-serializer-gem-with-devise-and-jwt-authentication/) and the [devise](https://github.com/heartcombo/devise) and [devise-jwt](https://github.com/waiting-for-dev/devise-jwt) gems.
 Also this [blog post on token recovation strategies](http://waiting-for-dev.github.io/blog/2017/01/24/jwt_revocation_strategies/) was helpful to me.

-This article is all about authentication in rails 6 using devise and devise-jwt with fast_jsonapi response.
+This article is all about authentication in rails 6 using devise and devise-jwt with jsonapi-serializer response.

-Fast_jsonapi
+jsonapi-serializer
 A lightning fast JSON:API serializer for Ruby Objects.
 It is better in performance compared to Active Model Serializer.

 ## Devise and JWT